 Proposed designs should be harmonious with neighboring structures that have a visual relationship with the subject building in terms of mass, width, height, proportion, spacing, setback, and all the other elements of design discussed below when those neighboring structures would reasonably be in general conformance with the goals of these regulations.
-Building design should blend with other features of the site-signage, landscaping, lighting, fencing, outbuildings, etc.-should blend with other features of the site to the extent practical.
+Building design - signage, landscaping, lighting, fencing, outbuildings, etc.- should blend with other features of the site to the extent practical.